Narnoocom/api-documentation/source/includes/_booking.md

 ### Query Parameters

 <aside class="warning">
 If productTimes exists in the response then future bookingsCode ID need to be in the format bookingCode['id']:productTimes['id'].
-See [product details call](#get-product-details)
+See the product details call
 </aside>

 Parameter | Required | Description